 This parameter lets Dealers set the maximum discount/bid allowable on the specified vehicle.
 If a lead finds the same vehicle at a lower price/bid from a competing dealer, the price sits above the parameter threshold, and the lead engages your dealership to compete against the price/bid, Price Setter will automatically adjust the price/bid of your vehicle at or below the competitor’s price depending on the Decrement Percent parameter you have set.
 It’s a one time adjustment and it does not affect your advertised price/bid in any future instance.
 If the competitor’s price/bid falls below this threshold then Price Setter will not adjust the price/bid of your vehicle.

 Why go lower than you have to?
 The Decrement Percentage parameter helps Dealers who win not have to give away their Max Discount on a vehicle.
 Price Setter does this automatically by using the Decrement Percent parameter entered by the Dealer to undercut the next closest competitor who offered the second best deal.
 The Decrement Percent interacts with the Max Discount of the closest competitor.
 A simple formula helps every winning Dealer save more money.

 Pricing Parameters For Online Merchants

-Price Setter has created a solution for Online Stores who want to Market, Advertise or Promote their products and engage comparison shoppers.
-Instead of keeping their prices/bids static for every single customer who visits their website, Online Stores need to be able to offer a flexible price/bid to customers who may have found a better deal elsewhere, without having to change their advertised prices/bids.
+Price Setter has created a solution for Online Stores who want to Market, Advertise or List their products and engage comparison shoppers.
+Instead of keeping their prices/discounts/bids static for every single customer who visits their website, Online Stores need to be able to offer a flexible price/discount/bid to customers who may have found a better deal elsewhere, without having to change their advertised prices/discounts/bids.
 Price Setter allows Online Stores to set up custom parameters which allow them to do just that.
 These Parameters include an Asking Price, a Maximum Discount Percentage, and a Decrement Percentage.
 Online Stores who use these parameters can expect to retain more comparison shoppers.